 Endovascular venous stenting

-Bariatric surgery Bariatric Surgery Bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss.
-In the US, about 250,000 bariatric operations are done in each year.
-Development of safer... read more with sustained weight loss may cure the disorder in obese patients who were otherwise unable to lose weight.
+Bariatric surgery Metabolic and Bariatric Surgery Metabolic and bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss in patients with obesity-related metabolic disorders and their sequellae.
+In... read more with sustained weight loss may cure the disorder in patients who have obesity and were otherwise unable to lose weight.

-Consider idiopathic intracranial hypertension if patients, particularly overweight women, have a daily generalized headache with or without visual symptoms; check visual fields and optic fundi.
+Consider idiopathic intracranial hypertension if patients, particularly women with excess body weight, have a daily generalized headache with or without visual symptoms; check visual fields and optic fundi.

-Diagnose based on results of brain imaging (preferably MRI with venography) and, if not contraindicated, lumbar puncture.
+Diagnose based on results of brain imaging (preferably MRI with venography) and, if not contraindicated, lumbar puncture; consider chronic meningitis.

 Advise weight loss if needed, and treat with acetazolamide or topiramate.